Self case study · WordPress → Cloudflare edge · 48-hour cutover

 and the wire saw in 48 hours.

 Semrush re-crawled both sites — the last full WordPress audit was 2026-04-24, the first post-migration audit was 2026-04-26.
-The two snapshots below come from those crawls, plus a live curl against the homepage.
+The page-weight and PageSpeed rows below were re-run on 2026-04-30 against the preserved WordPress mirror at legacy.ad-apt.com — same content, same hosting, same Divi build — and the live edge homepage, with identical methodology on both sides.

 Generator tagWordPress 6.5none